-The interaction Pointer supports interaction with Unity’s UI elements like UI Buttons, but it is necessary to add colliders to the UI elements you want to interact with.
+The interaction Pointer supports interaction with Unity’s UI elements like UI Buttons, but it is necessary to add Colliders and Kinematic Rigidbodies to the UI elements you want to interact with.
 This is because the Interaction Pointer uses a raycast which does not interact with UI elements.

 For example, for a UI button you can add a Box Collider.
-Make sure the X and Y size match the size of the button itself, the Z size I usually set to 5 to give the button a bit of depth:
+Make sure the X and Y size match the size of the button itself, the Z size I usually set to 1: